zaratan/thp_next_session_2/Projet1/specs/readme.md

 ## Issue

 An issue is a rather constraint amount of work.
-Most of the time an Issue is related to a US (but not always, an issue for tech purposes only is valid).
+Most of the time an Issue is related to a US (but not always, an issue for tech purposes only is also valid).

 An issue should have 3 criteria: